-DAMON SHOHOLM, Director, James P. Shannon Leadership Institute, Amherst H. Wilder Foundation, St. Paul, Minn.
+DAMON SHOHOLM, Co-Chair, Director of the James P. Shannon Leadership Institute, Amherst H. Wilder Foundation

 Damon leads the James P. Shannon Leadership Institute, a program of the Wilder Foundation designed to is to nurture the creativity and vitality of proven leaders of philanthropic, civic, and community-serving organizations.
 He has served as Chair of Saint Paul’s Second Shift Commission (2009-12), and as staff in bringing Saint Paul’s Promise Neighborhood initiative to life (2010-12).
 This involvement grows out of his work as an educator in the Minneapolis School District and as Co-Director of a project-based charter school in Saint Paul.
 He has an undergraduate degree from Metropolitan State University, and his teaching license and Master’s degree in Leadership from Augsburg College.

 Natalie is an Associate at Robins Kaplan LLP, focusing her practice on complex commercial litigation, including patent litigation, breach of contract disputes, and class action defense.
 Natalie attended law school at Georgetown University Law Center, where she was a teaching fellow in the Legal Research and Writing Program and the Notes Development Editor for the American Criminal Law Review.
 Prior to law school, Natalie worked for several years in marketing and recruiting roles, for companies both large and small.
 In 2014, Natalie was named a “North Star Lawyer” by the Minnesota State Bar Association for providing at least 50 hours of pro bono legal services.